Beyond CMOS

 It is not yet clear if CMOS transistors will still work below 3 nm.
-See 3 nanometer.

 Comparisons of technology

 About 2010 the Nanoelectronic Research Initiative (NRI) studied various circuits in various technologies.

 Nikonov benchmarked (theoretically) many technologies in 2012, and updated it in 2014.
 The 2014 benchmarking included 11 electronic, 8 spintronic, 3 orbitronic, 2 ferroelectric, and 1 straintronics technology.

 The 2015 ITRS 2.0 report included a detailed chapter on Beyond CMOS, covering RAM and logic gates.